Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 # Deploy SSM
 ---------------------------------------------------------------------------------

 SSM supports two running modes, standalone service and SSM service with multiple Smart Agents.
-If file move performance is not the concern, standalone service mode is enough.
+If the performance is not the concern, standalone service mode is enough.
 If better performance is desired, we recommend deploying one agent on each Datanode.

 To deploy SSM to Smart Server nodes and Smart Agent nodes (if configured), please execute command `./bin/install.sh` in ${SMART_HOME}.
 You can use --config <config-dir> to specify where SSM's config directory is. ${SMART_HOME}/conf is the default config directory if the config option is not used.

    ## Standalone SSM Service

-For deploy standalone SSM, SSM will only start SSM server without SSM agents.
-Distribute `${SMART_HOME}` directory to SSM Server nodes.
-The configuration files are under `${SMART_HOME}/conf`.
+For deploying SSM in standalone mode, because only Smart Server needs to be launched, you can just distribute `${SMART_HOME}` directory to all Smart Server nodes.
+The default conf directory `${SMART_HOME}/conf`.

    ## SSM Service with multiple Agents

-Distribute `${SMART_HOME}` directory to SSM Server nodes and each Smart Agent node.
+Distribute `${SMART_HOME}` directory to each Smart Server node and each Smart Agent node.
 Smart Agent can coexist with Hadoop HDFS Datanode.
 For better performance, We recommend deploying one agent on each Datanode.
 SSM also supports the following two cases.
 1) Smart Agent is deployed on a server that does not serve as Datanode.
 2) The number of Smart Agents is different from that of Datanodes.

 On a SSM server, user can switch to the SSM installation directory to run all SSM services.